slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A conservative is a fellow who thinks a rich man should have a fair deal."
 -- Frank Dane*

-> *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
-There must be both cooperation and competition between people in the same society.
-There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*

-> *"The worst form of inequality is to try to make unequal things equal."
--- Aristotle*

-> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism." (...)
+> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc, are identical in spirit to Communism." (...)
 "Independent is what people call you if your opinions don’t upset anybody."
 -- Nassin Taleb*